 - all efforts by the West at CO2 reduction are thus futile, inducing massive economic self-harm.

 This arithmetic shows that Man-made additions of CO2 to the atmosphere can only have very marginal further temperature raising effect into next century and beyond.

-Climate modellers assert that there is very substantial positive temperature feedback from the warming induced by added CO2, which could increase the level of water vapour in the atmosphere, inducing secondary warming from the added effect of additional atmospheric Water.
+Climate modellers assert that there is very substantial positive temperature feedback from the warming induced by added CO2, which could increase the level of water vapour in the atmosphere, inducing secondary warming from the added effect of additional Water in the atmosphere.
 This assertion is unproven.

-But it is this basis that is needed to reach their much feared +2°C temperature increase. that feedback from water vapour and clouds would have to be more than 5-fold or even greater to achieve their higher predictions.
+On this basis in order to reach their much feared +2°C temperature increase that feedback from water vapour and clouds would have to be more than 5-fold or even greater to achieve their higher predictions.
 There is no evidence of such positive feedbacks and observations show feedback is likely to be marginally negative.

 IPCC / Academic climate models, presently used to set climate policy, are misleading for policy makers because they consistently overestimate the effects of further added Man-made CO2.

 The remaining warming effect from Man-kind’s CO2 emissions may well be as low as is shown here.
 The level of their potential error should at least give policy makers pause for thought, whilst mandating their destructive attempt to eliminate the use of Fossil fuels, particularly in the Western world.